yirgagithub/Task-Manager-API/README.md

 **How to Install**

 1) `git clone https://github.com/yirgagithub/Task-Manager-API.git`
-2)  Load the project from from Spring tool suite 4 and it will automatically build and install all necessairy files .
+2)  Load the project from from Spring tool suite 4 and it will automatically build and install all necessairy files.
+3)  Then run it as Spring Boot Application from Spring tool suite.

 **use docker**
 1) `docker build -t task-manager .`